ISP Distillation: Method

+($y$ is the ground-truth one-hot probability vector).
+In our experiments, we chose $T=4$ (similar to \cite{hinton2015distilling}) and we heuristically chose $\alpha=0.9$ to balance the two loss terms (same order of magnitude). }

 We also extend the method to the semantic segmentation task.
-Where, the class label (or class probabilities) is predicted at each pixel or spatial location.
-In this case the loss is averaged over all spatial locations at the output layer (which might be different than the input resolution).
-With number of spatial elements equal $N$ and $L_X(i)$ a loss function at location $i$, the final loss is defined as:
+Where the class label (or class probabilities) is predicted at each pixel or spatial location.
+In this case, the loss is averaged over all spatial locations at the output layer (which might be different from the input resolution). \ans{ In the case of spatial elements equal to $N$ and $L_{CE}(i), L_{KD}(i)$ the loss functions at location $i$, the final loss is defined as: